publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1508.md

                     (II) a producer that produces an agricultural commodity on land that has not been farmed by the producer; or

-                    (III) a producer that rotates a crop produced on a farm to a crop that has not been produced on the farm.
+                    (III) a producer that rotates a crop produced on a farm to a crop that has not been produced on the farm; or

+                (iii)

+                 if the producer is a beginning farmer or rancher who was previously involved in a farming or ranching operation, including involvement in the decisionmaking or physical involvement in the production of the crop or livestock on the farm, for any acreage obtained by the beginning farmer or rancher, a yield that is the higher of—

+                    (I) the actual production history of the previous producer of the crop or livestock on the acreage determined under subparagraph (A); or

+                    (II) a yield of the producer, as determined in clause (i).

             (C) __Area yield__